 To solve this problem, we’re taking a different approach.
 Having already created the Pancreatic Cancer UK Early Diagnosis Research Alliance – one of the UK’s largest and most innovative early diagnosis funding schemes – we know that in research, collaboration is key.
 Through committed collaboration with equally dedicated and world-leading research organisations, we can drive change faster and make an even bigger difference to people affected by pancreatic cancer.

-For the first time, we are uniting with Cancer Research UK and the Engineering and Physical Sciences Research Council (EPSRC) for a Early Detection of Pancreatic Cancer Innovation Workshop, taking place from 29th Nov– 2nd Dec 2020, focusing on novel technological approaches for the early detection of pancreatic cancer.
+For the first time, we are uniting with Cancer Research UK and the Engineering and Physical Sciences Research Council (EPSRC) for an Early Detection of Pancreatic Cancer Innovation Workshop, taking place from 29th Nov– 2nd Dec 2020, focusing on novel technological approaches for the early detection of pancreatic cancer.

-This three-day virtual event is dedicated to developing new multidisciplinary and revolutionary research ideas, with up to 5 of the best proposals being awarded £100k seed-funding to support the subsequent pilot and feasibility studies, including covering associated running costs and named research staff.
+This three-day event is dedicated to developing new multidisciplinary and revolutionary research ideas, with up to 5 of the best proposals being awarded £100k seed-funding to support the subsequent pilot and feasibility studies, including covering associated running costs and named research staff.